Kevin Godfrey (footballer): Leyton Orient

 A winger, Godfrey came through the youth ranks at Second Division club Leyton Orient (then named "Orient") and signed a professional contract in March 1977.
 He made his debut during the 1977–78 season and finished the campaign with 16 appearances.
 Godfrey had to wait until the 1981–82 season to make a breakthrough and he made 50 appearances and scored seven goals during a disastrous season, which saw the Os relegated to the Third Division.

 Godfrey found his best form between 1983 and 1985, averaging over 40 appearances over the course of each three seasons and scoring 10 or more goals in each.
 Now playing in the Fourth Division after another relegation, Godfrey fell out of favour during the 1985–86 season and made just 16 appearances before joining Third Division high-flyers Plymouth Argyle on loan in March 1986.
-His seven appearances brought about a positive reaction to the team's dip in form and he scored one goal during his spell, a late winner versus Bristol Rovers.
+Plymouth won six and drew one of the seven matches in which Godfrey appeared.
+He scored once during the loan spell, a late winner against Bristol Rovers.

 Godfrey regained his Orient starting place in 1986–87 and made another 70 appearances before departing at the end of the 1987–88 season.